sdawood/dynamo-update-expression/README.md

 **Note: DynamoDB doesn't allow a value to be an empty string and would remove an attribute if you set the value to ""**

-The benefits of nullifying/emptying List items are double fold.
+The benefit of nullifying/emptying List items is double fold.
 Firstly, we are able to generate a precise update expression that only REMOVE the targeted items.
 Thus avoiding the sub-optimal solution of including a merged list of (all - removed) or worse risk overwriting the whole list in case of an unstable merge/diff of the lists.
 In addition, it is almost always a good idea to preserve the structure of the document, by keeping empty collections (List/Map) in this case contrary to deleting the empty collection, as some other solutions would do if the list is empty.
 Deleting the collection would force your code to do null-checking in future reads instead of the functional-style iteration over collections with the safety of no-op in case they turn out to be empty.